Post 53’s ‘Commander Bob’ personally thanks residents and staff for their support.

 About fifteen of NCFL’s residents spent their afternoon on Thursday, November 14th removing flags placed on the graves of Veterans at Valleau Cemetery in honor of Veteran’s Day this year.

 The flag placement and removal are an annual event organized by the American Legion and they rely on volunteers to help make it happen each year.

-Mr. Paoli, Commander of Post 53 a United States Army Veteran, who served during the Korean War made a point to come by in person to thank the staff and residents himself.
+Mr. Paoli, Commander of Post 53 and a United States Army Veteran who served during the Korean War, made a point to come by in person to thank the staff and residents himself.